-A contest of grade must be made in writing, using the form provided, within two weeks of the date semester report cards are distributed.
+A contest of grade must be made in writing, using the form provided, within two weeks after the last day of semester finals.

 If course work is incomplete at the end of the semester due to factors beyond the control of the student, such as extreme sickness or the funeral of a close relative, an instructor may report the grade as incomplete.
-Incomplete grades are entered in the student records as an "F" (failing).
+An "I" (incomplete) may remain on the transcript for 24 weeks.
 This grade is temporary and may be changed upon completion of the course requirements.
-Students who are reported as incomplete by their instructors must complete course requirements within two weeks after the last day of semester finals.
+Students who are reported as incomplete by their instructors must complete course requirements 24 weeks after the last day of semester finals.
+If coursework has not been completed after 24 weeks, Incomplete grades are entered in the student records as a letter grade determined by the teacher of record.